cxanng/Shopping_web/README.md

 ```

-TODO: describe added files here and give them short descriptions
-    - HTML, js files related to order, login, add products
-    - order and product model files in models folder
-    - images of diagrams

 ## The architecture
 The system follows MVC structure.
 In this architecture, client's request would go through a router, which would call logics in Controller.
 Controller would communicate with the Models to get the data to handle the logics.
 Models communicates with our database, which is MongoDB, to bring data to Controller.
 Static web page will be sent as HTML via the View to client to render.database.
     ![MVC Diagram](./public/images/MVC.png "MVC diagram")

 Ofcourse, the request should be authenticated before and further logics happen.
 The final system support authentication which allows user to access suitable rights with their roles.
 Authentication is done using Basic Authentication in master branch, and JWT in "JWT" branch.
-The backend is built following REST api.
+The backend is built following REST api using NodeJS.
 Some example operations are:
 - User
   - Add user (POST)
   - Delete user (DELETE)